Empower your remote freelancer team with essential tools for clear communication, task tracking, efficient payments, and productive collaborations.

 Carbonite: This is an automatic cloud-based solution that offers multiple versions of files in case you need to restore from different save points.

-Backblaze: Considered particularly user-friendly, Backblaze also allows unlimited storage, making it ideal when dealing with high volumes of data.
+Backblaze: Considered particularly user-friendly, Backblaze also offers unlimited storage, making it ideal for handling high volumes of data.

 iDrive: iDrive offers a versatile solution that performs well on all operating systems and provides continuous backup for updating files in real-time.